ravi-kumar7/documentation/docs/middleware/android-sdk.md

 ### OnBoarding module

-Onboarding the user is the first and the most critical step of the SDK.
+Onboarding the user is the first and critical step of the SDK.
 FinBox does the onboarding based on OTP verification of the user's mobile number.

 ### Loan Dashboard